 The Olympia - Lacey - Tumwater Visitor & Convention Bureau (OLTVCB) is the official Destination Marketing Organization (DMO) for Olympia, Lacey, Tumwater and Thurston County, Washington.

 The OLTVCB is a private non-profit organization funded by hotel/motel lodging taxes and membership investments to develop and market Thurston County, Washington as a visitor destination.
 The goal is to increase visitation throughout the year and throughout the county.
-The OLTVCB provides valuable information to leisure travelers, meeting planners, group tour operators and the media to ensure a Thumbs Up Fun Experience is had by all.
+The OLTVCB provides valuable information to leisure travelers, meeting planners, group tour operators and the media to ensure a memorable experience.

-For more information about the OLTVCB, please contact Executive Director George Sharp.
-Contact us.
+For more information about the OLTVCB, please Contact us.

 The tourism industry in Washington State employs 153,300 people, creates $4.7 billion in earnings (payroll), generates total direct visitor spending of $16.9 billion and generates $1 billion in state and local tax revenue, and touches the community in countless other ways.
 Hotels and meeting facilities, attractions, restaurants, cultural institutions, tour companies and transportation providers are among the local businesses greatly impacted by travel to Washington State.
 Source: Preliminary 2012 Travel Impacts Report / Washington Tourism Alliance